 For inspiration, a trip to the free PGA Historical Center (8568 Commerce Centre Dr., Port St. Lucie; 772/370-5410; pgavillage.com) is in order.
 Focused on the long history of the PGA, which was formed in 1916, the PGA Historical Center contains memorabilia like Donald Ross’s work desk.
 It’s open 10-4 daily before Easter; 10-4 weekends thereafter.

 The PGA doesn’t have a monopoly on golf in Port St. Lucie, though.
 Most of the courses are attached to housing/retirement communities and not open to the public, alas; there’s only one municipal 18-hole course run by the city, and only a few public courses, such as the notable Fairwinds Course in nearby Fort Pierce.

-Where to Stay: There are several hotels within two miles of Tradition Field, including the Sheraton PGA Vacation Resort (located at the aforementioned PGA-developed golf course), Mainstay Suites Port St. Lucie, Springhill Suites, and the Hampton Inn.
+Where to Stay: There are several hotels within two miles of Clover Park, including the Sheraton PGA Vacation Resort (located at the aforementioned PGA-developed golf course), Mainstay Suites Port St. Lucie, Springhill Suites, and the Hampton Inn.
 Again, you may want to consider staying to the north in Kissimmee or the Space Coast or down the coast in Palm Beach.

 Flying In: The closest airport (40 miles away) to Port St. Lucie is Palm Beach International Airport.
 Most major airlines fly into PBI, including American, AirTran, Delta, jetBlue, Southwest, United, and US Airways.